Surviving 0911 – an introduction

 Later John reflected on life and realised that God was helping him when he thought God was absent.
 He believes God spoke to him in the hospital, as well as sending the visitor to intervene.

 There is so much more to share about surviving 0911.
-Hopefully, John can have the book published by the 10th anniversary of the accident, on September 11, 2019.
+Hopefully, John can have the majority of the memoir written by the 10th anniversary of the accident, on September 11, 2019.